Friday, April 8, 2022

 The one when in Rome, say,

-Before her Venus half-shell rebirth as a virgin,
+Before her Venus half-shell re-baked birth as virgin,

 And Caesar went from God to someone betrayed